V0.4 Quick Play Guide

 On the system sidepanel, for each planet your empire controls, there will be a box with three pictures, two rows of horizontal bars, and some numbers below.
 These are the focus selector and meter indicators.
 The icons in the boxes represent the three resources in FreeOrion.
 The bars represent the current maximum values of the meters for the resources on the planet, and the numbers the change in the current meter value in the next turn.

-- The green icon resembling a test tube is research.
+- The blue icon resembling a test tube is research.
 Research points are used on the Research Screen, which is accessed by clicking the "Research" button at the top right of the screen.
 By researching technologies, you can unlock buildings and get various bonuses for your empire.

 Note that the amount of each resource produced in a system is shown at the top of the system sidepanel, and the total resource production for your empire is shown at the top of the screen, to the left of SitRep and other buttons.
-The first number for all three resources is the amount your empire is producing.
-Excess production of stockpiled resources (with brackets) can be saved from one turn to the next, to be used later when a shortage occurs, to stave off any ill-effects.
-There is currently no indication in the UI of the amount of stockpiled resources, however.
-This will be fixed in a later version.

 The total Production points and Research Points produced by your empire are also shown on the Production and Research screens, respectively.